prorevizor/noc/docs/en/docs/dev/confdb/query.md

 Parallel chain
 ^^^^^^^^^^^^^^
-Parallel chain consists of two or more predicates independently accepting same input and combining and deduplicating resulting outputs
+Parallel chain consists of two or more predicates independentently accepting same input and combining and deduplicating resulting outputs

 .. mermaid::